 There is some encouraging news about treatments for sporadic inclusion body myositis (sIBM) undergoing clinical trials, however, no approved effective treatment currently exists.

 Finding the correct drugs and combinations of drugs can be a frustrating process.
 What works for some may not work for others, so the treatment journey can present challenges.
 Reactions and tolerance to the treatments also vary from patient to patient.

-The first line of treatment for PM and DM is typically corticosteroids to address the inflammation causing the weakness and simultaneously suppress the overactive immune system.
+The first line treatment for polymyositis (PM) and dermatomyositis (DM), and for most types of autoimmune myositis with the exception of sporadic inclusion body myositis, is typically corticosteroids to address the inflammation causing the weakness and simultaneously suppress the overactive immune system.
 Additional drugs to suppress the immune system are frequently added to the steroids, sometimes at the beginning of treatment and other times once the determination has been made that steroids have shown to be effective in treating the inflammation.